siddartha-10/Classification_of_IDA/README.md

 <!-- CONTRIBUTING -->
 ## Feedback & Collaboration
 Discover any anomalies or areas of improvement?
 Raise an issue in the repository.
 We are open to collaborations and value contributions. please fork the repo and create a pull request.
-You can also simply open an issue.
+You can simply open an issue or you can contact me by using the details given below.
 Thanks again!

 1. Fork the Project
 2. Create your Branch